reverseFlash102/ArduinoPackageDetector/README.md

 # ArdunioCar
-Code for a Arduino car powered by 2 steppers; more on that soon
+Code for a Arduino house that displays a message when a car comes and delivers a package